 Bautzner Str.
 134, 01099 Dresden

 The tour Pillnitz Castle & Saxon Switzerland also passes Wachwitz.
-You will experience a tour of contrasts from Dresden.
-Visit the magnificent Pillnitz Castle and Park and marvel at the rugged rocky landscape.
+You will visit the magnificent Pillnitz Castle and Park and marvel at the rugged rocky landscape.
 In Saxon Switzerland, you will have the opportunity to enjoy both stunning nature and fascinating cultural sites.

 Wachwitzer Weinberg 15, 01326 Dresden